winterch/schichtplan/README.md

 * * * * * cd /path-to-your-project && php artisan schedule:run >> /dev/null 2>&1```
 ```
 ## Upgrade
-To upgrade from an older version of schichtplan (< 2.0) you need to delete all old files and then upload the new one.
-Configure your database credentials and run the installation step.
-This should migrate your database tables.
-After this step everything should work as excepted, if not please open an issue.
+There is no upgrade path from older version of schichtplan (< 2.0).

 ## Commands
 There is a command to clean up old plans.
 Most of the time you want to run this in a schedule and don't need to invoke it directly.